socketsupply/nat-traversal-spec/SPEC.md

 #### Execution

 Some NATs provide mechanisms for being configured directly.
-This should be the first phase of NAT traversal since its less complex than the phases that will follow.
+This SHOULD be the first phase of NAT traversal since its less complex than the phases that will follow.
 The mechanisms we want to use are Universal Plug and Play, NAT-Port Mapping Protocol, and Port Control Protocol (respectively, uPnP, NAT-PMP and PCP), UDP based port mapping protocols.

 <details>

 <summary>Notes for NAT-PMP/PCP (Click to Expand)</summary>

 In 2005 NAT-PMP (RFC [6886][rfc6886]) was widely implemented, but in 2013 it was superseded by PCP (RFC [6887][rfc6887]).
 PCP builds on NAT-PMP, using the same UDP ports `5350` and `5351`, and a compatible packet format.
 PCP allows an IPv6 or IPv4 host to control how incoming IPv6 or IPv4 packets are translated and forwarded by a NAT or firewall, and also allows a host to optimize its outgoing NAT keep-alive messages.
 This is ideal for reducing infrastructure requirements (no rendezvous servers), saving energy, and reducing network chatter from keep alive requests.
 PCP is widely supported but NAT-PMP will handle most cases related to connecting peers.
-There are many librally licensed open source projects that offer reference implementations, for example [libplum][GH02] or [libpcp][GH01].
+There are many library licensed open source projects that offer reference implementations, for example [libplum][GH02] or [libpcp][GH01].

 UDP packets have an 8 byte header with 4 fields (`Source Port`, `Destination Port` `Length` and `Checksum`) with a maximum of 67 KB as a payload (according to RFCs [791][rfc791], [1122][rfc1122], and [2460][rfc2460]).
 Here are examples of the packets needed to instruct NAT-PMP/PCP on how to map addresses and ports.